From the Practice

 AI does not replace a broken process - it accelerates it.
 The right sequence is process clarity first, then automation at the repetitive decision points: triage, routing, intake, follow-up.
 AI built on top of a well-designed process compounds.
 AI built on top of a broken one creates faster failure.

-Revenue and cost
+Revenue and Cost

 Operational gaps cost money in both directions

-For service businesses: the operations system map
+The operations system map

 A detailed process map for inbound lead handling and customer lifecycle operations in service-based businesses.